SkafteNicki/dtu_cs_thesis/docs/writing.md

 # 🧩 Miscellaneous

+* You should in the introduction have one or more research questions that you try to answer in your thesis.
+It is important that you therefore in the conclusion answer these research questions clearly.
+It will tie the whole thesis together.
+If you have multiple research questions, consider numbering them, e.g. RQ1, RQ2, etc. for easy reference.

 * When referring to a figure, table, appendix, section, etc. always capitalize the first letter and preferably use the abbreviation.
 For example, "Figure 1" instead of "figure 1" or "Fig. 1".
 This is a common practice in academic writing.
 More examples: